Board of Directors

 The Board of Director meetings are open to the public.
 Minutes are available upon request to info@spaldingcollaborative.com.
 Virtual meetings are being held until further notice.

-2023 Board Members
+2024 Board Members

-Steven Ott, Chair
+Stephen Ott, Past Chair

 Jewel Walker-Harps, Secretary